snori74/auto-luc/INSTALL.md

     mkdir ~./auto-luc
     vim .auto-luc/config

-Note - you will need to edit the value of time_bump in bot_script.py based on your timezome
+Note 1: You will need to edit the value of time_bump in bot_script.py based on your timezone
+Note 2: The format for _.auto-luc/config_ is given in the function *get_sttings* in _functions.py_.

 To run the bot: